We've been looking at how badly the film industry has treated self storage over the years

 3) Self Storage

 This 2013 film was set and shot in Rhode Island, USA and has the type of plot anyone thinking of producing a horror movie in a self-storage facility might write.
-Start with one leading character played by Eric Roberts (Jake), a the security guard at a storage facility who decides to have a party ‘after hours’ with a few friends.
-For some strange reason there are a number things under lock and key at the facility that should never be disturbed, which possibly should have included the plot line of this movie.
+Start with one leading character played by Eric Roberts (Jake), a security guard at a storage facility who decides to have a party 'after hours' with a few friends.
+For some strange reason, there are a number of things under lock and key at the facility that should never be disturbed, which possibly should have included the plotline of this movie.

 2) Storage 24

 Filmed in West London at a slightly tatty and run down storage facility, Storage 24 has one of the most ludicrous of plot lines of our top 5.
 Not only does a military plane crash into London, leaving its highly classified contents strewn across the capital, but it was also carrying a highly dangerous alien.
 Needless to say, the nasty alien ends up inside a 24-hour storage facility with a number of the customers and staff.
 As the alien gradually kills the customers, the survivors are torn between escape or leaving a scathing review of the facility on Feefo.
 This film only reached number 2 on our list because it's set in London and the alien manages to disembowel and consume the majority of the cast, who deserve nothing better after such poor acting.

 1) Silence of the Lambs